zeenath-unnisa/ai-evaluation-portfolio/customer-support-specialist-ai-focus/cases/001_ai_hallucination_report.md

 _# AI HALLUCINATION REPORT (Case 001)_

 ## Customer Message
 "The AI-generated summary includes metrics that do not exist in our dataset.
 This is concerning because it was used in a client presentation."

+## Category
+AI Output Quality

+## Context
+B2B AI product — generated insights used for business reporting

+## Severity
+SEV-2 (High)

 ## Initial Assessment
 Potential AI hallucination impacting business decision-making.